zer0cache/matic-docs/docs/validate/mainnet/technical-faqs.md

     heimdalld unsafe-reset-all

 and start Heimdall services again.
-You can refer to Step 7 in the setup guide - https://docs.matic.network/staking/linux-package-installation/#step-7-run-heimdall
+You can refer to this guide - https://docs.matic.network/docs/validate/mainnet/validator-guide

 ### 5. From where do I create the API key?